 Each workstation may be used for a maximum of 60 minutes.

-Learn how to create a sculpture utilizing the Oculus Rift virtual reality headset and Oculus Medium application in the newly opened MRU Library Experience Lab (EL1355).
-You can then 3D print your sculpture in the Maker Studio to take home.
+Learn how to create 3D sculptures in Virtual Reality utilizing the Oculus Rift headset and Oculus Medium application, and how you can 3D print your model in the Maker Studio!

 The following equipment is available for loan: